zopefoundation/zc.resourcelibrary/src/zc/resourcelibrary/README.txt

-The content type is, however, assumed to be a strictly valid MIME type specification, implying that it can't contain any whitespace up to the semicolon signalling the start of parameters, if any (again, we can't yet test whitespace around the major type as that would upset the publisher):
+The content type is, however, assumed to be a strictly valid MIME type specification, implying that it can't contain any whitespace up to the semicolon signalling the start of parameters, if any (we can't test whitespace around the major type as that would already upset the publisher):

     >>> '/@@/my-lib/included.js' in zpt(
     ...     page, content_type='text/ xml')